saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/basic-setup.md

 * Launch a Sauce Connect tunnel as-is, without identifying it.
 That default, unnamed tunnel will automatically be used for all automated tests.
 This can be useful for small organizations with a limited number of tests.
 * Assign a name known as a tunnel identifier.
 To accomplish this, you'll need to launch a tunnel with the `-i` (["--tunnel-name" or "--tunnel-identifier"](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy#--tunnel-name-or---tunnel-identifier)) command to assign the tunnel identifier(s) when starting up Sauce Connect Proxy.
-  Then, you'll need to use the `tunnelIdentifier` option in the desired capabilities of your automated tests.
+  Then, you'll need to use the `tunnelIdentifier` option in the capabilities of your automated tests.
   This will trigger your tests to request a specific tunnel to run your tests through that tunnel.

 ### Example: Automated Test with Sauce Connect Proxy Tunnel Identifiers